7 Different Wild Duck Breeds

 The Flying Steamer duck belongs to the genus Tachyeres and the family Anatidae, a species of South American duck.
 This duck is large, heavily built, and belongs to the wild duck breeds.

 The name Flying Steamer-Ducks brings to mind a duck in flight.
 But, it is not the case.
-In fact, the duck is rarely seen in flight.
+The duck is rarely seen in flight.
 Instead, it is often seen paddling through the water like an old steamer boat, hence the tag “Steamer-Duck.”

 They are widespread in Argentina and Chile and can be seen around coastal lakes and seas.

-Like most ducks, the male is also bigger and more colorful than the female.
+Like most ducks, the male is bigger and more colorful than the female.
 They both possess brown-grey plumage.
-However, the male’s bill is primarily orange while the female is green.
+However, the male’s bill is primarily orange, while the female’s is green.

 Flying Steamer-Ducks are omnivores.
 They feed on crustaceans, mollusks, and other marine invertebrates.